MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deployment-roadmap.md

 1. Update your labels to apply protection

-    For the Azure Information Protection client, see [How to configure a label for Rights Management protection](./configure-policy-protection.md).
+    For the Azure Information Protection client (classic), see [How to configure a label for Rights Management protection](./configure-policy-protection.md).

     For the Azure Information Protection unified labeling client, see [Restrict access to content by using encryption in sensitivity labels](https://docs.microsoft.com/Office365/SecurityCompliance/encryption-sensitivity-labels).